HL7-Quality/cds-connect-authoring-tool/api/README.md

 The CDS Authoring Tool API provides a RESTful backend for the CDS Authoring Tool React web frontend.

+As of May, 2025, AHRQ's public CDS Connect environment is no longer available.

-The CDS Authoring Tool is part of the [CDS Connect](https://cds.ahrq.gov/cdsconnect) project, sponsored by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/) (AHRQ), and initially developed under contract with AHRQ by MITRE's [Health FFRDC](https://www.mitre.org/our-impact/rd-centers/health-ffrdc).
+The original CDS Authoring Tool from [CDS Connect](https://cds.ahrq.gov/cdsconnect) was sponsored by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/) (AHRQ), and initially developed under contract with AHRQ by MITRE's [Health FFRDC](https://www.mitre.org/our-impact/rd-centers/health-ffrdc).

 ## Contributions